Via Toronto Maintenance Centre: Mimico Yard

 Both the Via Toronto Maintenance Centre and GO Transit's Willowbrook Rail Maintenance Facility lie in south and north halves respectively of the Mimico Yard.
 The northern part of the yard is also called the Willowbrook Yard after the nearby Willowbrook Road.
+CN had continued to maintain a small part of Mimico Yard to the southwest for local freight operations.

 In 1906, the Grand Trunk Railway built the 200 acre Mimico Yard.
 In 1913, the GTR built a 34-stall roundhouse, a coaling tower and water towers on the south side of the yard.
 The yard exclusively serviced freight trains, and had facilities to maintain and repair freight cars.
 Freight trains were assembled and dispatched from the yard.
 Unlike today, the mainline ran along the north edge of the Mimico Yard.

-In 1923, the Canadian National Railway (CN) took over the yard along with the Grand Trunk Railway.
-In 1965, CN moved most of the yard's functions to the then-new MacMillan Yard in Maple, Ontario.
+In 1923, the Canadian National (CN) took over the yard along with the Grand Trunk Railway.
+Mimico Yard became CN's main freight yard in the Toronto area.
+In 1965, CN moved most of the yard's functions to the then-new MacMillan Yard (originally called Toronto Yard) in Maple, Ontario, as part of their "Toronto Bypass" project to divert freight traffic out of and around the busy Toronto area.
+This allowed GO Transit both yard space and track capacity to begin its commuter service.
+The Oakville Subdivision mainline that once ran around the north end of the yard was rerouted through the middle of the yard in the mid-1960's.

-The Mimico Roundhouse survived to the diesel area, but part of it was rented out to tenants.
+The Mimico Roundhouse survived into the diesel area, but part of it was rented out to tenants.
 In March 1965, a fire partly destroyed the roundhouse with the remainder being demolished by 1969.
-Today, a turntable sits at the site of the former roundhouse, but it was built years after the roundhouse's demolition.
+Today, a turntable sits near the site of the former roundhouse, but it was built years after the roundhouse's demolition, and not in the same location as CN's.
+The nearby coal tower for steam locomotives survived into the 1980's.
+Other CN facilities that existed at Mimico Yard were an ice house with icing platforms for refrigerator loads, a long freight shed for Less-Than-Carload freight loading, and a piggyback terminal.
+CN had its own Mimico Station at the east end of the yard, but its use was discontinued in favour of a new Mimico GO Station.

-GO Transit started using the Mimico Yard in 1967, and in 1978 opened its Willowbrook Rail Maintenance Facility in the Willowbrook Yard, the name given to the northern half of the Mimico Yard.
+GO Transit started using the north end of Mimico Yard in 1967 as its main passenger train servicing facility, and in 1978 opened its Willowbrook Rail Maintenance Facility in the Willowbrook Yard, the name given to the northern half of the Mimico Yard.
 In 1985, Via Rail opened its Toronto Maintenance Centre in the southern half of the yard.
 By this time, the mainline was running through the middle of the Mimico Yard, separating the GO Transit and Via Rail facilities.